 Kathy is an active student member of the American Clinical College of Pharmacy, Lambda Kappa Sigma Pharmacy Fraternity, and Phi Lambda Sigma.
-She is also involved in the Pediatric Pharmacy Advocacy Group and American Pharmacists Association-Academy of Student Pharmacists.
+She is also involved in the Pediatric Pharmacy Advocacy Group and Christian Pharmacists Fellowship International.
 Kathy joined the Pitt Pharmacy SNPhA executive team in March 2017 as the Chapter President-Elect.
 During her following year serving as Chapter President, she built upon one of the first University of Pittsburgh Interprofessional Health Sciences Black History events to include five different disciplines, was a part of the efforts to win a bid to host the 2020 SNPhA Region 1 and 2 Conference, and led a group of student pharmacists as the first student organization to represent the School of Pharmacy at the new university-sponsored Community Engagement Center Homewood in Pittsburgh, Pennsylvania.

 In her spare time, Kathy loves going to museums in new cities that she has the chance to visit, looking at contemporary art, listening to music, and watching all the tv shows and sometimes movies she misses during the school year.
 Reading is something that she loves to do and is purposeful in finding the time to do so.
 Outside of that, she loves spending time with her family and friends, exercising, and growing in her faith.
 Her post-graduate interests include completing a pediatric PGY-1 pharmacy residency program, followed by another year of training to prepare her for an ambulatory care setting focused on preventative health and patient education.